 It is normal practice for Venture Capital Trusts to delegate authority for day-to-day management of the Company to an Investment Manager and then to engage with the Manager in setting, approving and overseeing the execution of the business strategy and related policies and all administration and control functions.
+The Investment Manager attends the scheduled quarterly Board meetings, and other ad-hoc meetings as appropriate, of the Company ensuring an open dialogue.
 At every Board meeting a review of financial and operational performance, as well as legal and regulatory compliance, is undertaken.
-The Board also review other areas over the course of the financial year including the Company's business strategy; key risks; stakeholder-related matters; diversity and inclusivity; environmental matters; corporate responsibility and governance, compliance and legal matters.
+The Board also review other areas over the course of the financial year including the Company's business strategy; key risks; stakeholder related matters; diversity and inclusivity; environmental matters; corporate responsibility and governance; compliance and legal matters.
 The Board formally reviews the performance of the Investment Manager on an annual basis.
-This is done by all Board members completing an annual questionnaire and discussing the outcome before concluding.
+All Board members complete a questionnaire and discuss the findings before concluding on an outcome